A Festival Where All are Welcome

 Traditional “Día de Los Muertos” Activities

-Take a dance lesson with an instructor from J&L Dance Studio and learn to dance the Bachata.
-First, learn a bit about the history of the dance and the basic steps involved, and then get ready to practice with a partner.
-Wear your sensible dancing shoes and be ready to practice those authentic dance moves from another culture.
+If you like dancing the Salsa, take another dance lesson with J&L Dance Studio and learn to dance the Merengue.
+First, learn a bit about the style of Dominican music, the history of the dance, and the marching rhythm steps involved, and then get ready to practice this slower-paced dance with your partner.
+Wear sensible dancing shoes and be ready to practice those authentic dance moves from another culture.

 Mark Your Calendars

-BVT in the News: Yara Alomar, a sophomore in Health Services, enjoyed discussing the cultures & traditions of Jordan and Palestine with her peers during our Multicultural Festival.This event was made possiblein partnership with our World
+BVT in the News: Kylie French, a sophomore in Painting and Design Technology, enjoyed speaking with students and staff about Ecuador during our Multicultural Festival.This event was made possiblein partnership with our World

 and supported in part